HexHive/midas/docs/ae.md

 2. In the GRUB menu, choose the 'baseline-cve' option.
 3. Log in at the welcome screen
 4. Open a terminal and run `~/scripts/run_cve_exploit.sh`.
+   This can take a few minutes.
-5. Run `sudo dmesg` and check the output
+5. At the same time, run `watch -n1 'dmesg'` as root and check the output
-6. Check that the output contains "Triggered bug: CVE-2016-6516!"
+6. Check that the output contains "Triggered bug: CVE-2016-6516!".
+   Usually, you should see the first trigger message within a few seconds.
+   A run usually also prints this message around 10 times.

 Next, test the Midas kernel.
 Follow steps 1-5, changing step 2 to choose the 'midas-cve' option.